truefoundry/secretsfoundry/README.md

 VAULT_VALUE = ${vault:/path/to/secret}
 ```

-- If you were earlier running your application using node app.js, use:
+- If you were earlier running your application using `node app.js`, use:

 `secretsfoundry run --command "node app.js"`

-app.js can now access all the variables using process.env
+`app.js` can now access all the variables using process.env

 ```js
 SIMPLE = "hello"